davidaramant/the-ray-tracer-challenge/README.md

 There also weren't types for 2x2 or 3x3 matrices.
 Kind of tedious.

 Not sure if these SIMD types like `Vector4` really benefit from being passed as `ref` or not.

+### Chapter 4 - Matrix Transformations

+With regards to the previous chapter, _of course_ there is a method to multiple a `Matrix4x4` and a `Vector4` (`Vector4.Transform`); it's just that it's based around `Vector4` being a row vector and not a column vector.
+Ran into this headache when trying to make a method to construct a shear matrix since there didn't seem to be one.
+Hopefully this won't cause too much confusion for later chapters.  **Really** glad the book includes tests for everything!